 In 2017 Microsoft Research created AirSim (Aerial Informatics and Robotics Simulation) – an open-source robotics simulation platform.
 From ground vehicles, wheeled robotics, aerial drones, and even static IoT devices, AirSim enabled data capture data for models without costly field operations.

 Over the span of five years, the open-source AirSim research project served its purpose and is now archived in anticipation of a new aerial autonomy simulation platform.
 Users can still access the original AirSim code, but no further updates will be made.
 For more information about migrating to the new platform, please visit the GitHub repo.

 Read on to learn more about the AirSim research project.

-Bridging the simulator-to-reality gap with Aerial Informatics and Robotics platform
+Bridging the sm-to-real gap with AirSim

 A toolbox for rapid prototyping, testing, and deployment

-Aerial robots: from perception to safe control
+From perception to safe control

 AirSim launched with aerial drone support and is used for applications such as precision agriculture, pathogen surveillance, and weather monitoring.
 These are systems that typically use a camera to perceive the world and plan and execute missions.